- Contact information - managed care organizations (PDF)

-When a person decides to enroll in Family Care, they become a member of a managed care organization (MCO).
-MCOs operate the Family Care program and provide or coordinate services in the Family Care benefit package.
+When a person decides to enroll in Family Care, they become a member of a managed care organization.
+Managed care organizations operate the Family Care program and provide or coordinate services in the Family Care benefit package.
 Services are tailored to each individual’s needs, circumstances, and preferences.

 View a list of items covered in the Family Care benefit package.

-In order to assure access to services, MCOs develop and manage a comprehensive network of long-term care providers.
+In order to assure access to services, managed care organizations develop and manage a comprehensive network of long-term care providers.
 They are responsible for assuring and continually improving the quality of care and services consumers receive.
 Managed care organizations receive a per person per month payment to manage care for their members, who may be living in their own homes, group living situations, or nursing facilities.